Moe Burtschy

 Edward Frank "Moe" Burtschy (April 18, 1922 – May 2, 2004) was an American right-handed relief pitcher in Major League Baseball (MLB) who played for the Philadelphia / Kansas City Athletics (1950, 1951, 1954–56).
 He was listed as 6 ft 3 in tall and 208 lb.

 He was born in Cincinnati.
 After graduating from high school in 1940, Burtschy signed a minor league contract, but he joined the Navy in September 1940 and served aboard the USS Ticonderoga.
 Following his military service, he returned to the minors in 1946, and, on June 17, 1950, he made his debut in the American League with the Athletics.
 Burtschy made the only start of his MLB career that year on August 1 against the Chicago White Sox at Comiskey Park; he allowed seven hits and six earned runs in 21/3 innings pitched, and absorbed the 8–1 defeat, his only big-league decision of the 1950 season.
 He missed much of the 1951 season with elbow surgery, and was assigned to Triple-A for all of 1952 and 1953.

 He then spent all of 1954 with the Athletics, his only full year in the majors.
 In 46 games pitched, tied for fifth in the American League, Burtschy won five, lost four, and notched four saves for the 54th and last Philadelphia Athletics team.
 In one unusual appearance, on June 26, 1954, Burtschy replaced Dutch Romberger in the tenth inning of an Athletics game against the Baltimore Orioles.
 He walked Chuck Diering intentionally to load the bases.
-He then pitched wildly to Gil Coan which scored Dick Kryhoski with the winning run.
+He then pitched wildly to Gil Coan who scored Dick Kryhoski with the winning run.